junxit/us-congress-bills-114/bill.md

     - **(A)** by striking “or (3)” and inserting “(3)”; and
     - **(B)** by striking “of this title and (ii)” and inserting the following: “of this title, or (4) any act that is a criminal violation of section 9(a)(1) of the Endangered Species Act of 1973 (16 U.S.C.
 1538(a)(1)), section 2203 of the African Elephant Conservation Act (16 U.S.C.
 4223), or section 7(a) of the Rhinoceros and Tiger Conservation Act of 1994 (16 U.S.C.
 5305a(a)), if the endangered or threatened species, products, items, or substances involved in the violation and relevant conduct, as applicable, have a total value of more than $10,000 and (ii)”; and
   - **(2)** by adding at the end the following:
-    > - **(f)** *Use of amounts from fines, forfeitures, and restitution relating to wildlife trafficking violations* Any amounts received by the United States as fines, forfeitures of property or assets, or restitution to the Government for any violation under this section that involves an unlawful activity described in subsection (b)(i)(4) shall be transferred by the Secretary of the Treasury, to the extent practicable, to the Multinational Species Conservation Fund and used for the benefit of the species impacted by the applicable violation.
+    > - **(f)** *Use of amounts from fines, forfeitures, and restitution relating to wildlife trafficking violations* Any amounts received by the United States as fines, forfeitures of property or assets, or restitution to the Government for any violation under this section that involves an unlawful activity described in subsection (b)(i)(4) shall be transferred by the Secretary of the Treasury, to the extent practicable, to the Multinational Species Conservation Fund and used as provided in advance in appropriations Acts for the benefit of the species impacted by the applicable violation.

 - **(b)** *Money laundering* Section 1956 of title 18, United States Code, is amended—
   - **(1)** in subsection (c)(7)—